 In conclusion, the Court held that Swiss law, while providing the possibility of obtaining a lethal dose of sodium pentobarbital on medical prescription, did not provide sufficient guidelines ensuring clarity as to the extent of this right and that there had been a violation of Article 8 of the Convention.
-The case was referred to and is now pending at the Grand Chamber of the Court.
+However, unfortunately, the case was referred to the Grand Chamber and shortly prior to a public hearing on the case, it became known that the applicant had passed away in the meantime, which led to the case not being pursued.